compasjs/compas/docs/features/session-handling.md

 - `enableHeaderTransport` (boolean): Enable or disable using the 'Authorization' header for access token transport.
 Defaults to `true`.
 - `enableCookieTransport` (boolean): Enable or disable using HTTP cookies for access and refresh token support.
+Defaults to `true`.

 Transports are checked in the above order, and at least a single transport needs to be enabled.